FibGro/R-Logistic_Regression_-_K-NN_Potable_Water/README.md

 # Potable Water

-The project is part of the "learn by building" of the classification method section.
 We will classify the water as potable or not by using logistic regression and the K-NN method in R. Model evaluation will be described based on appropriate metrics performance and the ROC.
 Then, model improvement will be explored and analyzed.

 # End Result of The Project